cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

     </div>

-2. Select the `Area 1 Inbound Connector`, the connector you configured previously to edit its configuration parameters.
+2. Select the `Area 1 Inbound Connector` that you configured previously to edit its configuration parameters.

 3. Select **Automatically detect and skip the last IP address** and **Apply to entire organization**.